gregstula/quick-snake/README.md

 I developed the project in Void Linux with clang and tested it on Yakuake and Konsole.
 For xterm I had to enable unicode support with `XTerm.vt100.locale: true`

 On a fresh macOS Catalina I was able to build and test with the default clang you get after being prompted to install developer tools when you type `git` in the default terminal.
 Otherwise, you can install clang with [homebrew](https://brew.sh/).
-While the defautl macOS terminal worked great, iTerm's out of the box configuration had suboptimal line spacing.
+While the defautl macOS terminal worked great

 Requirments: